Felocord/Tweak/README.md

 ## Building BunnyTweak locally

 > [!NOTE]
-> These steps assume you use MacOS.
+> These steps assume you use macOS.

 1. Install Xcode from the App Store.
 If you've previously installed the `Command Line Utilities` package, you will need to run `sudo xcode-select -switch /Applications/Xcode.app/Contents/Developer` to make sure you're using the Xcode tools instead.